 |Sesame seeds (unopened)||Best-by + 3 – 6 months|

 |Sesame seeds (opened)||Best-by + 3 – 6 months||Best-by + 1 year|

 Please note that the periods above are only estimates.

 How to Tell If Sesame Seeds Have Gone Bad

 Raw sesame seeds have a mild, nutty aroma.
 Once you toast them, the nutty aroma intensifies.
-But when the sesame seeds have gone bad, the nuttiness will be replaced by a sour or rancid aroma.
+But when the sesame seeds have gone bad, the nuttiness will be replaced by a sour or rancid aroma (just like in sunflower seeds).
 That’s due to the breakdown of the sesame seed oil.

 When it comes to changes in appearance, it is difficult to tell if sesame seeds have spoiled at a glance.
 Unless, of course, moisture got into the container and there’s mold.